jidongbsu/cs452-device-driver-2/README.md

 You MUST build against the kernel version (3.10.0-1160.el7.x86_64), which is the default version of the kernel installed on the cs452 VM.

+In this README, you will see the term **host**.
+It is used to refer to the computer to which the keyboard is connected.

 ## Book References

 Operating Systems: Three Easy Pieces: [I/O Devices](https://pages.cs.wisc.edu/~remzi/OSTEP/file-devices.pdf).